Burglar jailed for sexually assaulting woman who awoke with his hand on her throat

 The Central Criminal Court heard on Monday that Ibrahim Elghynaoui came to Ireland in 2017 and first appeared on the Garda Pulse system in August of that year.
 Photograph: Dave Meehan

-A burglar who broke in through the window of a sleeping woman’s bedroom and sexually assaulted her as she fought to escape has been jailed for ten years.
+A burglar who broke in through the window of a sleeping woman’s bedroom and sexually assaulted her as she fought to escape has been jailed for 10 years.

 The woman described at the Central Criminal Court how she awoke in bed to find Ibrahim Elghynaoui (28) on top of her kissing her with his hand on her throat.